BSeR-PoC/bser-ui/README.md

 Here's a version formatted for easy copy-and-paste into a Markdown file.

-# BSerUi Local Installation and Deployment
+# BSerUI Local Installation and Deployment

 -----